 Germination: In 1975, when farm owner Chris Kurth was a mere babe, his family moved to a nineteenth-century Sudbury farmhouse and started settling in.
 Chris grew up helping tend gardens, fruit trees, and a collage of farm animals his family raised for home consumption.
 In 1998, after studying biology, philosophy, and environmental studies at Williams College, Farmer Chris started a ten-acre CSA farm on his parents’ fields and named it Meadow Brook Farm.
 After four years of developing Meadow Brook he accepted a farm instructor’s position at The Farm School in Athol, MA, during which time he met and married his wife Ana Sortun, chef/owner of Oleana restaurant and Sofra Bakery in Cambridge, MA, and Sarma mezze bar in Somerville, MA .
 The birth of Ana’s and Chris’ daughter, named Siena, in 2005, spawned a new incarnation of the farm — Siena Farms.

-Growth: Over the last fourteen years we’ve grown to our current scale of 50 acres, and now serve our CSA members, restaurant clients, and retail customers — year-round in Boston’s South End and at the Boston Public Market, and seasonally at the Copley Square Farmers’ Market.
+Growth: Over the last fifteen years we’ve grown to our current scale of 50 acres, and now serve our CSA members, restaurant clients, and retail customers — year-round in Boston’s South End and at the Boston Public Market, and seasonally at the Copley Square Farmers’ Market.
 In recent years, we launched our unique Kids’ Farm Share designed to get kids into the kitchen and connected to their food, plus our Market Card program as an opportunity for our retail customers to engage further with the farm and our produce.